libp2p/blog/src/_blog/webtransport.md

 However, most libp2p nodes don’t have such a certificate.
 This is because libp2p nodes constitute a decentralized peer-to-peer network where participants can run nodes on home laptops or browsers and join or leave the network at will.
 Most nodes don’t even possess a domain name, requiring a certificate from many CAs.
 While it’s not too hard to obtain a TLS certificate, it’s non-trivial to do so automatically in a decentralized manner.

-As a result, due to difficulty of use in a peer-to-peer setting and because of performance penalties, WebSocket has always been a fringe transport protocol in the libp2p stack.
+Due to the difficulty of use in a peer-to-peer setting and performance penalties, WebSocket has always been a fringe transport protocol in the libp2p stack.

 ## Meet WebTransport

-Thankfully, WebTransport addresses almost all of the pain points that existed with when using WebSocket!
+Thankfully, WebTransport addresses almost all of the pain points when using WebSocket!

 Conceptually, WebTransport is similar to WebSocket, although it’s a new protocol on the wire.
 The browser can “upgrade” an [HTTP/2](https://datatracker.ietf.org/doc/draft-ietf-webtrans-http2/) or an [HTTP/3 connection](https://datatracker.ietf.org/doc/draft-ietf-webtrans-http3/) to a **WebTransport session**.
 HTTP/3 runs on top of QUIC.
 A WebTransport session over HTTP/3 allows both endpoints to open (very thinly wrapped) QUIC streams to each other.
 This enables WebTransport to take advantage of QUIC's offerings, resulting in the following: